cozykeys/cozykeys/content/keyboards/ergo87.md

 ## Dedicated Keys

 I am one of the few mechanical keyboard enthusiasts who transitioned to a smaller layout and then decided to transition back.
-Even with the Ergo87 layout, I still retain a lower layer in which my TKL keys are accessible via keys closer to the home row.
+Even with the Bloomer layout, I still retain a lower layer in which my TKL keys are accessible via keys closer to the home row.
 That said, I found there to be several cases where using layers was a pain.